 What Makes This Website Different?

-Free and easy-to-use, Cal Hospital Compare features information on California hospitals that helps consumers make smarter and more informed choices when making medical decisions.
-Publicly available information about hospital quality — and consumers eager to consider quality in their medical decisions — will improve the health care system.
+Free and easy-to-use, Cal Hospital Compare features quality and performance information on California hospitals to help healthcare consumers make smarter and more informed choices when making medical decisions.
+Cal Hospital Compare firmly believes that by making this information publicly available, we will improve the health care system.

-Cal Hospital Compare is not commercial, so users can be assured:
+Cal Hospital Compare is not commercial, so consumers can be assured:

 - The site is always free to use and offers fully open access